Treasure Island

 Alright, that’s when he decided to create Treasure Island!

-Now you know the history, I’ll start telling you a bit more about it.
+Now you know the history, I’ll tell you a bit more about it.

-The colour and feel of the paper are identical to what you’d expect of an genuine novel.
+The colour and feel of the paper are identical to what you’d expect of a genuine novel.
 Even the font is as it should be.

-Kaleb has even included a mix & match sticker, like the ones found on many books these days (this serves as a nice little convincer).
+Kaleb has included a mix & match sticker, like the ones found on many books these days and this serves as a nice little convincer.

 Now, you’d be forgiven for thinking that Kaleb just took the guts of Frankenstein and threw them straight into this one.